-St Mary’s Cathedral, Kilkenny is one of the best-preserved Gothic cathedrals in Ireland.
+St Mary’s Cathedral Kilkenny is one of the best-preserved Gothic cathedrals in Ireland.

-The cathedral is variously referred to as “St Mary’s”, “the church of St Kieran” and “the Cathedral of the Assumption”.
+Variously referred to as “St Mary’s”, “the church of St Kieran” and “the Cathedral of the Assumption”.

-Saint Mary’s Cathedral, Kilkenny was designed by William Deane Butler (c.1794-1857).
-He was chosen by Bishop William Kinsella (1793-1845) who instigated the building of St. Mary’s in February 1842.
+What’s more, Bishop William Kinsella (1793-1845) chose him, who instigated the building of St. Mary’s in February 1842.
 Work began in April 1843 and finished in 1857.
-On Sunday 4 October 1857, St. Mary’s had its grand opening, which consisted of a two-and-three-quarter hour ceremony that began at 6.15am.
+On Sunday 4 October 1857, St. Mary’s had its grand opening, which consisted of a two-and-three-quarter hour ceremony that began at 6.15 am.
 The cost of the building is estimated to have been £25,000.

-Below my photos taken in August 2021.
+Below are photos I took in August 2021.